CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The BSC300 was no trouble at all.
 It doesn’t have many features, so the menu is clear.
 The action icons next to the buttons are a big help, making it hard to get confused.

-Setting up data fields can be done using the mobile app, which is quite fast.
+Setting up data fields can be done using the smartphone app, which is quite fast.
 However, changing the layout of the data pages is a bit confusing.
 It also often scatters individual fields when changing.

 Browsing between data screens, adjusting settings, saving rides, etc., felt easier than on Garmin Edge 530 or other buttons-based Garmin bike computers.
 I believe it’s because of the simplicity and much fewer features.